-1. The oldest was actually a 1921 Victoria that used the M2B15 BMW engine.
-This was before BMW made their own bikes.
+1. The oldest was a 1921 Victoria that used the M2B15 BMW engine.
+This was before BMW made bikes under the BMW name.
 It was a 500 cc boxer flat head with an external flywheel.
-The bike wasn’t complete but it had enough of the parts to be interesting.
+The bike wasn’t complete, but it had enough of the parts to be interesting.
 The engine wasn’t crosswise like BMW always mounted them, but fore and aft.
-A chain drove the transmission and a belt drove the rear wheel.
+A chain drove the transmission and a belt drive to the rear wheel.
 The rear brake was a piece of wood that pinched the belt pulley on the rear wheel.
 I discovered this bike in a small motorcycle shop in Denmark.
 We were only in Denmark because Germany had some holiday and everything was closed.
-I sold this bike in the late 70’s and it has appeared on a poster.
+I sold this bike in the late ’70s and it has appeared on a poster.

 2. I had three R52s for several years.
-All were in running condition, but in different configurations with accessories such as lights and horns.
+All were in running condition but different configurations of accessories such as lights and horns.

 Riding one of my R52’s in Fort Bidwell, Ca. in about 1978

 3. R35.
-A single cylinder 350 cc “trials” bike.
-Of course it had the usual hand shift.
+A single cylinder 350 ccs “trials” bike.
+Of course, it had the usual hand shift.
 It ran quite well, but it vibrated very badly and was very uncomfortable to ride.
 This one puts vibration in a whole new light.

 4. R2.
-This was a series 1 and was quite complete and in decent running condition and we used it often in various events.
+This was a series one and was quite complete and in decent running condition, and we used it often in various events.
 It had two solo seats and was fun to show passengers the mid 30s BMW experience.

 6. R4.
-I owned two very rusty models that we only had one engine fire up and sort of run.
-It shook so badly while on the center stand, that it would walk sideways across the floor at certain rpm.
+I owned two very rusty models.
+We fired up one bike to hear it run.
+It shook so badly while on the center stand that it would walk sideways across the floor at certain rpm.

-9. R75 sport solo bike.
-After the war the allies restricted motorcycle companies to only 250 cc bikes.
+9. R75 sports solo bike.
+After the war, the allies restricted motorcycle companies to only 250 cc bikes.
 In 1950 that was altered to allow 500 cc bikes.
-It was late 60s until they were allowed to make a 750.
-The war had ended and BMW had been bombed to rubble.
-They were cash strapped and had to do something.
+It was the late 60s before they were allowed to make a 750.
+The war had ended, and BMW had been bombed to rubble.
+They were cash-strapped and had to do something.
 The found some old R75 military motors and built a special frame similar to the R71 for it.
-I heard that maybe as many as a few dozen were built and sold “under the table” to rich sport riders.
+I heard that maybe as many as a few dozens were built and sold “under the table” to rich sports riders.
 The engine was highly modified and very powerful.
 I ran across one at some BMW rally.
 The owner had only some slight knowledge of his bike.
 I bought it and spent the next couple of years trying to get the full story.
-I learned that of the several factories that had been converted to BMW motorcycle production some continued to make motorcycles.
-We were never sure that the bike was made by BMW.
-It was popular, in Germany, for private owners to use the military engine in an old frame.
-The frame had to be modified slightly for it to fit.
-When this one finally was stripped of paint then we could see that it hadn’t been modified, but had been specially built for that engine.
-It has now ended up in the hands of Joe Groeger who has fixed a clutch and transmission problem.
+I learned that of the several factories that had been converted to BMW motorcycle production, some continued to make motorcycles.
+We were never sure that BMW made the bike.
+It was popular in Germany for private owners to use the military engine in an old frame.
+The frame had to be modified for it to fit.
+When this frame was finally stripped of paint, then we could see that it hadn’t been modified, but had been specially built for that engine.
 This bike is very powerful for something so old.
 It has been raced in the vintage class in the San Francisco Bay Area.

 10. R24.
-A gift of a German motorcycle rider whom I visited in 1969.
+This bike was a gift of a German motorcycle rider whom I visited in 1969.
 He lived in a small village near the border with Eastern Germany.
-The only person who could speak English in the village was a 10 year old girl and poorly, but better than my German.
+The only person who could speak English in the village was a 10-year-old girl and poorly, but better than my German.
 It was literally leaning up against a wall in his barn surrounded by straw.
 I was prepared to buy it, but he wanted to give it to me.
 He had used it often up till about 63.
-It ran ok, but had carb problems.
+It ran ok but had carb problems.

 12. R67/2.
 We started restoring it and got the mechanicals finished, but none of the cosmetics.

 13. R69, 1956.
-When BMW came out with the Earles fork models they showed several weaknesses.
+When BMW came out with the Earles fork models, they showed several weaknesses.
 Most of them were fixed and came out in mid 57.
-It was called the accessory group and was even advertised.
+It was called the accessory group and was advertised as such.
 I restored it in 1974.
-This one is now owned by my long time friend, Peter Brewer.
-It took me 10 years to find all of the “bad” parts to make it correct.
+This one is now owned by my longtime friend, Peter Brewer.
+It took me ten years to find all of the “bad” parts to make it correct.

 I have owned one, or more, of all of the postwar bikes up to 1979, except the R68.